Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Fixed-Point Iteration for MFGs

-Since $\phi$ is continuous over the unit circle over $\mathbb C$, we can use the aforementioned result to calculate the maximum over the essential spectrum of $\mathcal A$, which provides a lower bound for its spectral radius \cite[Theorem 3.15.22]{barry2015operator}.
+Since $\phi$ is continuous on the unit circle over $\mathbb C$, we can use the aforementioned result to calculate the maximum over the essential spectrum of $\mathcal A$, which provides a lower bound for its spectral radius \cite[Theorem 3.15.22]{barry2015operator}.